Chicago-Area Albums of the Mid 60s to Early 1970s

 Chicago pop lens - i.e., rock with strong pop leanings and orchestral

-overdubs.
-The album has a veritable laundry list of
+has a laundry list of

 Strange repeating linking tracks?
 Check: four separate tracks